xDaryamo/puccini/README.md

 ----------

 Clout processor for JavaScript.
 Executes existing JavaScript in a Clout file.
-For example, it can execute the Kubernetes spec generation code inserted by **puccini-tosca**.
-It also supports executing intrinsic functions and value constraints (for example, TOSCA's).
+For example, it can execute the Kubernetes spec generation code inserted by **puccini-tosca**, as well as TOSCA intrinsic functions and value constraints.

 Also supported are implementation-specific JavaScript "plugins" that allow you to extend existing functionality.
 For example, you can add a plugin for Kubernetes to handle custom application needs,